The Leroy Simon Collection

 Automeris cecrops pamina Arizona, male, second, third, fourth and fifth instar larvae.

-Automeris celata, Costa Rica, male and female.
+Automeris celata, Costa Rica, male, female and larva.

 Automeris denticulata Ecuador, male, female, eggs and larvae.